This Spring Into Summer Front Porch Decor is easy to transition between the seasons and keeps your front porch fresh and seasonal.

 - In the spring, I fill them in with artificial greenery until the weather warms up.

 - In summer, I load them up with all the pretty summer annuals for an eye-catching centerpiece.

-This spring, I used these beautiful faux cabbages for the center of my arrangements.
+This spring, I used these beautiful faux cabbages for the center of my DIY spring arrangements.

 I love how they add a big pop of greenery and fill out the urns nicely.

-I kept this arrangement fairly neutral in color, so it didn’t compete with my bright pink tulips and hyacinths that bloom in front of the porch in spring.
+I kept this arrangement fairly neutral in color, so it didn’t compete with my bright pink tulips and hyacinths that bloom in the flower bed in front of the porch in spring.

-I love a good farmhouse sign, especially on the porch.
+I love a good farmhouse sign, or wooden welcome sign, especially on the porch.
 It’s so easy to make your own porch signs, and I like to customize them for the seasons.
 Last fall, I made a seasonal sign out of some leftover cedar.
 It turned out really rustic and distressed, and it was a great accent to my fall front porch decor.

 This year, for spring/summer, I used a solid piece of oak left from the kitchen remodel my dad did on my parents’ house years ago.
 (You can see more posts on how I’ve used his scrap wood HERE and HERE.)